meangrape/fdb-wiki/Write-Bandwidth-Project-Meeting-Notes.md

 ### 4/29/2020

-* Work continuing Persistent ART
+* Work continuing on Persistent ART
   * Another ART implementation in HOPE if it's better/faster/more tested
   * One could maintain an ART of N second windows to re-use the existing Arena-based one.
   * One could maintain an arena for every N seconds, and then concurrently walk through and remove references into older arenas.